|European Cup Finalist 1966|

 GK: Milutin Soskic (Yugoslavia)

-He was a legend with FK Partzan.
+Milutin Soskic was a legend with FK Partzan where he played from 1955 to 1966.
+He played against Real Madrid in the 1966 European Cup Final.
 He later played for Koln in Germany from 1966 to 1971.
 He was capped by Yugoslavia for 50 times between 1959 and 1966.
-He went to the 1960 European Championship and the WC finals in 1962.
+He went to the 1960 European Championship, where Yugoslavia finished second.
+He also went to Chile for the Wold Cup finals in 1962.

-Curkovic played as a goalkeeper for Velež Mostar, Partizan and Saint-Étienne. Ćurković was a goalie of outstanding quality who played for AS Saint-Étienne during the 1970s and early 1980s and was instrumental in the successful runs of Saint-Étienne's football club to the top of the French League and to the finals of the European Cup in the 1975–76 season.
+Curkovic played for Velež Mostar, Partizan and Saint-Étienne. Ćurković was instrumental in the successful runs of Saint-Étienne's football club to the top of the French League and to the finals of the European Cup in the 1975–76 season.
 He played alongside French legend Michel Platini from 1978 to 1981.
-Capped 19 times for Yugoslavia.
+He was capped 19 times for Yugoslavia.

 GK: Fahrudin Omerović (Yugoslavia/Bosnia and Herzegovina)